tab1-web/faq/docs/eternal/enchanting.md

     In `ALT + K` drag the skill to **Standard Skills** in the Enchanting Window.

-    Make sure you have enough EXP/SP.
+    Make sure you are 3rd class and have enough EXP/SP.

     **Press Enchant Skill** after you selected the Enchant Option.